Times and dates are key deciding factors when it comes to booking a trip. It's vital we're clear and easy to understand for our travellers.

 - '1 year and 6 months' instead of '18 months'

-Don't use a comma to separate the year.
+Don't use a comma to separate any of the elements of the date.

 - July 4, 1996